Priyank7052/NewsDekho/README.md

 **News Dekho.com** is a simple and responsive news display website built using HTML, CSS, and JavaScript.
 It fetches and displays the latest news headlines dynamically for users, providing a clean and informative interface.

-## 🌐 Live Demo

-You can [deploy it on GitHub Pages](https://pages.github.com/) or any static hosting platform to see it live.

 ## 📁 Project Structure